Brane-Hubsch/.github/profile/README.md

 ## 🇸🇪 About Us

-We are Bräne Hübsch; a small design & tech studio from Sweden working with brands all over the world.
-We specialise in UX, design and development to create apps, websites, hardware, prototypes, video and more.
+We are Bräne Hübsch; a small design and tech studio from Sweden working with brands all over the world.
+We specialise in UX, design and development to create apps, websites, hardware, prototypes, videos and more.

 ## 🎒 What we're working on